asupekar/Client-Server-project/README.md

             <li>When other Client B tries sending message to Client A, it should see SetAwayMessage irrespective of whether Client A is online or not
         </ol>
     </li>
-    <li>In order to end a chat and chat with someone else, one of the users must send the message "End Chat" to end the chat.</li>
+    <li>In order to end a chat or change chat partner, one of the users must use the /endchat command to end the chat.</li>
     <li>If the server is exited, the user away messages are not stored.
 All users are online when they log in initially.</li>
     <li>There are only credentials for 4 users available, but more can be added to the userInfo.csv if desired.
 For simplicity please copy the same password as the other "accounts" as there is backend password decryption happening.</li>
 </ol>